supabase/realtime/forum/README.md

 * Walks the Partition entries (which survive Scope's death because they live in `:public, :named_table` ETS owned by the Supervisor) and rebuilds `group_states` by marking every locally-held group as `:occupied`.
 * Re-broadcasts the discovery message; peers respond; `recompute_members` runs again.

 The supervisor restart strategy ensures the cluster eventually re-converges.
-During the restart window — between the crash and `init/1` running — the `:status` persistent_term is left at `:rebalancing`, so `Muster.router/2` returns `{:rebalancing, members}` and callers correctly fan out.
+During the restart window — between the crash and `init/1` running — the `:status` persistent_term is left at `:rebalancing`, so `Muster.router/2` returns `{:rebalancing, members}` and callers correctly fan out. (`test/forum/muster_distributed_test.exs` exercises this whole pipeline by `inject_crash`ing the first snapshot a source sends to a fresh router and asserting the crashed Scope restarts, re-announces, and the cluster converges with the row in place.)

 ### Scope crash for other reasons